 Humane Rat Traps

-The goodnature A24 is widely believed to be the most humane trap available for controlling rats & mice.
+Goodnature A24 humane rat traps are widely believed to be the most humane trap available for controlling rats & mice.
 When the target species interacts with the trap, it is dispatched instantly without any unnecessary suffering.
 Snap traps can be effective, however there are lots of cases where the rodent is caught by the leg, tail or across the back; not resulting in a humane end.
 This animal is then held in place, under stress until the person checks the trap; resulting in the animal needing to be dispatched by hand.

 Here at goodnature traps UK, we believe it is our responsibility to put the welfare of wildlife first.
 Live traps, despite the name are often the most inhumane tool to use when controlling rodents.
 If the result is to dispatch the rodent that has been caught in a cage trap, it would seem senseless to hold the rodent against its will until that point.
 The stress, lack of food and water that occurs in these situations bears a heavy toll on the rodent.